 - Water Board Order requiring submittal of information on nutrients in petroleum refinery wastewater discharges

-- Archive file containing data for all facilities for period July 2012 through September 2013 (first five quarters)
+- Archive file containing data for all facilities for period July 2012 through June 2014 (first seven quarters)

 We have established a San Francisco Bay Stakeholder Advisory Group (SF Bay SAG) to guide the development of the NNE for the Estuary.
 The purpose of the SF Bay SAG is to advise the Water Board on the science and policy supporting NNE development and specifically to review background policy and technical information, provide stakeholder perspective and input on the NNE process and technical documents.The SAG also advises the Water Board on the selection of experts to be part of the Technical Team and the Scientific Advisory Panel.